STAR graduate programme

 For an introduction to our NWO STAR PhD students click here.

-As of September 2016, we will be able to extend our STAR Graduate programme with financial aid from the EU’s Marie Curie Cofund.
-The selection procedure will be open to (foreign) Master’s students who comply with the international mobility rule as defined in the MSCA programme.
+As of September 2016, we have extended our STAR Graduate programme with financial aid from the EU’s Marie Curie Cofund.
+The selection procedure was open to (foreign) Master’s students who comply with the international mobility rule as defined in the MSCA programme.
 An additional call was opened in September 2017.
 To meet our new STAR PhD students click here.